mnichols08/colt-steele/html-and-css-bootcamp/section-04.md

 - What inputs are part of the form?
 2. Send the Data Somewhere
 - Where does the form data go when submitted?
+The action attribute of a form is what tells the browser what to do with the data from a form by default.